Canon 80D vs Sony A77 II

 It is notable that the 80D has a headphone jack, which is not present on the A77 II This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Sony A77 II (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D, while the A77 II does not have a direct successor.
+Both the 80D and the A77 II have been discontinued, but can regularly be found used on ebay.
+The 80D was replaced by the Canon 90D, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 80D Manual (free pdf) or the online Sony A77 II Manual.